Stencyl/stencylpedia/chapter-b/tile-editor.md

 X and Y dictate the relative position of the box, in case you want it to be shifted off the origin (0,0).

 All values are in percentages (0 - 100 inclusive).
-We do this, so that you don't have to worry about how big the tiles are.
+We do this so that you don't have to worry about how big the tiles are.

 ![Creating a collision box](http://static.stencyl.com/help/images/BoxCollision.png)